US Arms and Mexico

 Overview

-In August 2021, Mexico brought a civil lawsuit against seven US gun manufacturers and one gun wholesaler in the US District of Massachusetts on the grounds that the government of Mexico and its people have been “victimised” by the flow of US “lethal guns” across the border to criminal entities in Mexico.
+In August 2021, Mexico brought a civil lawsuit against seven US gun manufacturers and one gun wholesaler in the US District Court of Massachusetts on the grounds that the government of Mexico and its people have been “victimised” by the flow of US “lethal guns” across the border to criminal entities in Mexico that have been facilitated by negligent and unlawful gun industry distribution and marketing practices.
+Jonathan Lowy of Global Action on Gun Violence is co-counsel for Mexico.
 On 30 September 2022, the complaint was dismissed under the Protection of Lawful Commerce in Arms Act (PLCAA).
 A week later, in October 2022, Mexico filed another lawsuit against five gun dealers in Arizona, in the US federal district court in Tuscon on similar grounds.
+On 14 March 2023, Mexico filed an appeal with the US Court of Appeals for the First Circuit for the Massachusetts case, based on the argument that the PLCAA did not apply on this occasion because the relevant facts to the case occurred abroad, and that PLCAA did not bar the case under an exception for claims based on illegal gun industry conduct.
+Mexico argued that its own (Mexico’s) domestic tort law was applicable and that PLCAA could not be applied extraterritorially to cover its claims.

 Case Details

-Mexico filed the civil complaint in the US District Court of Massachusetts to hold the the US gun industry accountable for its contribution to gun trafficking and to force it into exercising more due diligence over the production and distribution of its products.
+Mexico filed the civil complaint in the US District Court of Massachusetts to hold the US gun industry accountable for its contribution to gun trafficking and to force it into exercising more due diligence over the production and distribution of its products.
 Mexico claims damages in the form of healthcare, security, and other costs, in addition to economic loss arising from the companies’ negligent failure “to exercise reasonable care” in manufacturing, marketing, and selling their guns in ways that reduce the likelihood of their being trafficked into and causing harm in Mexico.
 These alleged negligent practices, according to Mexico, are a significant “proximate cause” of the gun violence that has resulted in the loss of 68,387 lives in its territory since 2019 alone.
 In its complaint, Mexico claims that the respondents’ products “collectively account for nearly half of all crime guns recovered in Mexico” and for about 68.4 per cent of all crime guns identified as originating in the US.
 Mexico’s complaint in Arizona alleges complicity in gun trafficking by gun dealers.
 It has also requested an advisory opinion from the Inter-American Court of Human Rights asking the Court to outline the obligations of states and corporations with respect to the production, distribution, and sale of guns and their impact on human rights, including access to justice.
 More broadly, Mexico’s litigation is part of wider efforts to hold irresponsible members of the US gun industry accountable for transborder damage caused by their products on its territory.

 These lawsuits are unique because they creatively combine state, federal, foreign, and international laws to address issues of gun violence stemming from irresponsible sales.
 Mexico likely chose to take these cases directly to US courts for several reasons, including that Mexican courts may not have jurisdiction over the defendants and, even if they do, the US government may not recognise a Mexican court judgment.
 Such transnational litigation is being increasingly used to enforce international human rights law and ensure corporate accountability.

 Claims made under Mexican law should not be barred by the PLCAA.
 Meanwhile, some claims made under US law may fit within a PLCAA exception, such as on defective design, negligence per se, and unfair business practices.
-In situations wherein both US and Mexican law may be applicable to the same claim, the Massachusetts court may be required to apply Mexican law based on the place of injury.
-A decision on Mexico’s appeal by the First Circuit is still pending.

 Contribution by León Castellanos-Jankiewicz (Asser) and Jonathan Lowy (Global Action on Gun Violence)